bnina-ayoub/Handwritten-Digits-Classifier-with-PyTorch/README.md

 # Handwritten-Digits-Classifier-with-PyTorch

-#### **MNIST Neural Network**

-This project is designed to help you build your own custom neural network architecture to classify handwritten digits from the MNIST dataset.
+This project is designed to help you build your own custom neural network architecture to classify handwritten digits from the MNIST database of handwritten digits.
 The MNIST dataset is a popular benchmark for image recognition tasks and achieving high accuracy on this dataset is a good indication that your model is functioning well.

 #### **Introduction**